onera/Maia/doc/maia_pytree/search.rst

 ...   return len(PT.get_children(node)) >= n

-Once decorated, ``check_at_least_n_children`` does no longer return a bool, but can be call with a parameter ``n`` to generate a :class:`UnaryPredicate`.
+Once decorated, ``check_at_least_n_children`` does no longer return a bool, but can be call with a parameter ``n`` to generate a :class:`NodePredicate`.
 Note that as for any decorator, you can keep the original function available with ``at_least_n_children = PTp.predicate_generator(check_at_least_n_children)``.

 Users are advised to gather their application specific predicates function and predicate generators